ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab03.md

 The subsequent page will allow you to accept and reject invitations from your classmates, as well invite one of your classmates by their umail address to join your pair.

+<strong>NOTE:</strong> Only UCSB <strong>umail</strong> addresses will work, since those are the email addresses linked to submit.cs accounts.

 While multiple students can invite you to join a pair, the system only permits you to have one outstanding invitation at a time.
 You must revoke an invitation if you would like to invite someone else.

 Once grouped together, both the members of a pair will be able to see all the submissions made by each partner in the pair (but only for that project), regardless of when the submission was made.